 Decent started with a simple, important question — why is healthcare so expensive?
 So began Decent’s mission to bring affordable health insurance to all.
 The journey since our 2018 founding in Austin, Texas has been winding.
 Yet, the “longer way” was the right path.

 Look, most business owners didn’t start a business with the hope of managing employee benefits and paperwork.
 We did.
 We nerd out on the boring-but-important stuff.

 Size matters when it comes to healthcare costs.
 We knew that to solve the affordability issue we needed to find a way to help small groups enjoy the advantages of big businesses.
 We also knew that the 40+ million Americans employed by small businesses have the hardest time accessing affordable healthcare.
 So we designed health plans that employees love and use — ones built around unlimited free primary care, $0 medical deductibles, and a diligent customer support team.

 Nick Soman raises an $8 million seed round with a simple idea - affordable health insurance for all.
 The team is assembled and we get to work.

 Decent launches in Austin, Texas offering the affordable health plan option for freelancers

-Unfortunate regulatory update forced us to move out of individual space to group space
+An unfortunate regulatory update forced us to move out of individual space and into the to group space

 Decent raises $10 million in a Series A to expand to small businesses

-Decent is named Best Place to Work by Inc. Magazine
+Decent is named a Best Place to Work by Inc. Magazine

-Decent launches as a PEO to offer more benefits and serve more businesses throughout Texas.
+Decent offers more benefits and serves more businesses throughout Texas, and soon beyond.